 What else is there to do?

 There are endless activities, particularly with the lake at our doorstep.:

 Whale watching, mainly from November to April

 Tea plantations tour

-Yala National Safari Park visit (a very long day, but do-able)
+Yala National Safari Park visit (a long but do-able day)

 Galle – historic fort town, now a cosmopolitan arty hangout